TykTechnologies/tyk-charts/tyk-stack/README.md

 ## Tyk single dc

-`tyk-single-dc` provides the default deployment of Tyk Pro on single data center.
+`tyk-stack` provides the default deployment of Tyk Pro on single data center.
 It will deploy all required Tyk components with the settings provided in the values.yaml file.

 It includes:
 - the Tyk Gateway, an open source Enterprise API Gateway (supporting REST, GraphQL, TCP and gRPC protocols)